WHOIGit/nes-lter-growth-grazing-chl/methods.md

 # Data Package Assembly

-Package assembly was performed in R Markdown.Further documentation can be found on GitHub, at https://github.com/WHOIGit/nes-lter-growth-grazing-chl.
+Package assembly was performed in R Markdown.
+Further documentation can be found on GitHub, at https://github.com/WHOIGit/nes-lter-growth-grazing-chl.

 # Quality Assurance

-We assured that all values reported in the clean data table for geographic (latitude, longitude, depth, station), temporal (date_time_sampling), and other cruise metadata and data (cast, Niskin, temperature_sampling) were aligned with other NES-LTER data products.
+We assured that all geographic (latitude, longitude, depth, station) and temporal (date\_time\_utc_sampling) values, as well as other metadata (cast, Niskin, temperature_sampling) were as expected.

 # Differences from previous version

 In Version 2:
 - Data for 9 cruises were added.
-- The data table is now structured in long format as opposed to wide format.
+- Chlorophyll concentration data from the zero time point of the incubations were added.
+- Records at depths greater than surface were added (version 1 included only surface measurements).
+- Some values were changed (e.g., EN608 cast 8 15% light-level)
+- The data table structure has been updated from wide to long format and includes 30 columns instead of the prior 41 columns.
+Salinity is not reported, and the version 1 columns denoting size fractions for growth and grazing parameters are instead denoted by the size_fraction column.
-- Columns renamed from previous version:
+- The following columns were renamed from the previous version:

   | Version 1 | Version 2 |
   | ----------- | ----------- |